rsubtil/lunar-gambit-docs/docs/source/quick-start.rst

 - **Bank**: Produces 1 money, created by bankers.
 - **Factory**: Produces 1 material, created by engineers.

 In the beginning, all bases and buildings are unoccupied.
 They'll look like gray buildings, and bases have labels on them.
-In particular, unoccupied bases can be quickly captured by moving in public units.
+In particular, unoccupied bases can be immediately captured by moving in public units.

 .. image:: assets/unoccupied.png
    :alt: Unoccupied base